aosabook/500lines/image-filters/image-filters.markdown

-I used a framework called [Processing](https://processing.org/) because I was familiar with it from developing programming curricula, and because I knew it made it really easy to create visual applications.
+I used a framework called [Processing](https://processing.org/) because I was familiar with it from developing programming curricula, and because I knew it made it easy to create visual applications.
 It’s a tool originally designed for artists, so it abstracts away much of the boilerplate.
-It allowed me to play, and to experiment.
+It allowed me to play and experiment.

-University and, later, work, filled up my time with other people’s ideas and priorities.
-Part of finishing this project was learning how to carve out time to make progress on my own ideas.
-I calculated the time required to be about four hours of good mental time a week.
+University, and later work, filled up my time with other people’s ideas and priorities.
+Part of finishing this project was learning how to carve out time to make progress on my own ideas; I required about four hours of good mental time a week.
 A tool that allowed me to move faster was therefore really helpful, even necessary --- although it came with its own set of problems, especially around writing tests.